MN4444/govigedit-docs/docs/getting-started.md

 You can then load it up and have a look!

 This map obviously isn't going to win any awards, but this basic setup is mostly required for each map you create.
+(The plane can be swapped out for your map terrain of course)